chen-simon/runes/README.md

 - Run `rune.ahk` to enable the keyboard and press `Alt + R` to toggle between runic and english input.
 - Run `rune.py` to translate all the text in `input.txt` from the Latin alphabet to our Runic scripture to `output.txt`.
-- For Mac users: install `rune.keylayout` to your system's keyboards [Tutorial here](https://weibeld.net/mac/custom-keyboard-layout.html).
+- For Mac users: install `rune.keylayout` to your system's keyboards. ([Tutorial here](https://weibeld.net/mac/custom-keyboard-layout.html))

 Created by [Simon Chen](https://github.com/simonchenwastaken/) and [Zaina Azhar](https://github.com/zaina-azhar/).